Text LAWCARE to 70085 to donate £10. Texts cost £10 plus one standard rate message.

 Managing Director, Thrive Law

-Jodie Hill trained as a barrister, cross-qualified as a solicitor and is the founder of Thrive Law in Leeds.
-Jodie is passionate about encouraging understanding and ending stigma around mental health to create a happier, healthier workforce.
-Jodie’s campaigning has led to extensive media coverage.
-She was shortlisted for the Law Society Gazette Legal Personality of the Year 2018 and awarded a fellowship of the Royal Society for Public Health.
+Jodie trained as a barrister, cross-qualified as a solicitor & founded Thrive Law in Leeds.
+She's passionate about encouraging understanding and ending stigma around mental health to create a happier, healthier workforce.
+Her campaigning led to extensive media coverage and saw her shortlisted for Law Society Gazette Legal Personality of the Year 2018 and awarded a fellowship of the Royal Society for Public Health.

 Solicitor & Managing Director, didlaw

 Karen Jackson is a leading expert in disability discrimination law.
 She has a particular interest in mental health and is also a fierce advocate for equality and freedom from discrimination and harassment for women at work.
-Karen’s firm, didlaw was established in 2008 following Karen’s successful recovery from a heart transplant.
+Her firm, didlaw, was established following her successful recovery from a heart transplant.
 Didlaw advises across all areas of employment.
 Karen is a commentator on disability and sex discrimination issues.

 Senior Partner and Chairman, Linklaters